There are three ways to get your vegetable garden growing:

 - Rhubarb: set out root crowns.

-- Shallots: start from cloves.
+- Shallots: start with cloves.

 - Sweet potatoes: start from slips transplants